-Mark Costar, manager of the JO Hambro UK Growth fund which has returned 157 per cent over the past decade, compared to 117 per cent for the average fund in the IA UK All Companies sector in the same time period, has told What Investment that the ‘doesn’t agree’ with any of the negativity around shares in banking group RBS at present.
+Alex Savvides, manager of the JO Hambro UK Dynamic fund, which has returned 62 per cent over the past five years compared to 46 per cent for the average fund in the sector in the same time period, has revealed the reasons behind his decision to continue investing in embattled miner Anglo American.

 Tilney Bestinvest: The five best funds to help investors protect their portfolio from the current market turbulence